DEVESHTARASIA/Udacity-AzureML-ND/IntroML.md

 - Image
 - *Tabular Data(multiple objects(rows) with multiple features(columns))*

-__It's all numerical in the end.
-The model works with numbers, so others are transformed to numerical__
+*It's all numerical in the end.
+The model works with numbers, so others are transformed to numerical*

+### Scaling Data/Features
+Scaling data means transforming it so that the values fit within some range or scale, such as 0–100 or 0–1.
+Algorithm doesn't understand units.
+It doesn't understand that 10A can be a lot but 10m can be very less.

+__Why scaling data helps:__
+* The output of the algorithm is not affected
+* Can help speed up training as the algorithms need to handle numbers less than the given range

+__When to Scale data:__
+Rule of thumb is too scale it whenever algorithm uses distance(similarities) or assumes normality.
+For ex, you need to scale in k-means neighbours(euclidean distance based), but not required in [tree based model](https://www.quora.com/Decision-Tree-based-models-dont-require-scaling-How-does-scaling-impact-the-predictions-of-decision-tree-based-models).

+__Ways to scale data:__(Done over each feature)
+* *Standardization* rescales data to have mean = 0 and variance = 1